aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/convert-html-to-gif/_index.md

 ## **Summary**

 GIF is a popular image format that supports animated images and frequently used in web publishing.
-The following  article explains in a set of code examples how to convert an [HTML](https://docs.fileformat.com/web/html/) document to [GIF](https://docs.fileformat.com/image/gif/) using Aspose.HTML Cloud client SDKs.
+The following  article explains in a set of code examples how to convert an {{%HTML%}} document to {{%GIF%}} using Aspose.HTML Cloud client SDKs.

 {{% alert color="primary" %}}